 4 New Square is a leading commercial set of barristers comprising 84 members, of whom 33 are Queen’s Counsel.
 Its members are recognised as leading practitioners in a wide range of fields including commercial law, professional liability, international arbitration, insurance and reinsurance, commercial chancery, construction and engineering, public law, financial services, costs, public international law and sports law.

-In recent years individual members of 4 New Square have consistently been included as leading practitioners in the two main legal directories (Legal 500 and Chambers and Partners) and 4 New Square has been regularly named as the top set for professional negligence work at the Chambers UK Bar Awards.
+In recent years individual members of 4 New Square have consistently been included as leading practitioners in the two main legal directories (The Legal 500 and Chambers and Partners) and 4 New Square has been regularly named as the top set for professional negligence work at the Chambers UK Bar Awards.
 Jackson & Powell on Professional Liability (the main text in this area) is written and edited by current and former members of chambers.

 Chambers attracts a large amount of junior advocacy work in a wide range of fields and are regularly involved in high profile cases, which reflects the emphasis on developing pupils and junior tenants into experienced advocates to equip them for a successful career at the Bar.